v5ma/selfawarenetworks/ref.amplitude.md

   11: ⟪ 324 characters skipped ⟫ues.
 Active techniques include transmitting electromagnetic (X-Ray, radio, optical) or acoustic (sonar, ultrasonic) waves onto the object of interest, and detection and analysis of the return energy (amplitude, frequency, etc).
 The time or phase difference between the transmit and receive signals provides the depth dimension.
 Passive techniques such as stereo cameras (imaging the same object from two different spatial perspectives) can also be used to generate the required 3D data.
 Finally, 3D information can also be extracted from monovision cameras through a combination of machine learning and signal processing techniques, although this is generally inferior in fidelity and compute speed relative to direct 3D imaging and measurement.

 a0258z.md:
-  71: ⟪ 405 characters skipped ⟫ adjustment to the phase oscillating pattern from individual cell level to aggregate brain waves at greater scales.
+  73: ⟪ 405 characters skipped ⟫ adjustment to the phase oscillating pattern from individual cell level to aggregate brain waves at greater scales.
 Brainwaves, such as the theta brainwave, can perhaps be thought of as wireless high amplitude low frequency phase shifts applied to large numbers of neurons in an oscillating cell assembly (or cortical column) at some sequence of time intervals, and they sort of revolve around the timing of the decay of the action potential, so each interaction of inhibitory brainwave bursts following each action potential in a sequence of action potential bursts is intersecting with the previous & the next brainwave, and this process I am suggesting is like Taylor Series Polynomials, in that their effect on one another is one that improves the resolution & accuracy of whatever is being modeled at that moment by that oscillating cell assembly.
-  73: # "Synchronous high-amplitude co-fluctuations of functional brain networks during movie-watching"
+  75: # "Synchronous high-amplitude co-fluctuations of functional brain networks during movie-watching"

 a0263z.md:
    8: Second, if you had bothered to finish playing the video, you would have realized that they later describe how the amplitude of the action potential peaks (is capped) and then begins it's falling phase.
 Just to be clear, in case you can't understand the simple waveform diagrams - the amplitude is indicated by the very top peak of the waveform.
   10: Fast forward to the end of the lecture and they clearly show the various shapes of the modeled APs.
 Note how each AP exhibits precisely the same amplitude (shown in the image below).
 Yes, I also took the very same course.
 I've also taken several online and in-class University level Medical Neuroscience courses (courses required as part of Medical school training).
 Having taken this course as well as many other courses, I can honestly say that the Coursera Computational Neuroscience course you used as evidence does not even rise to the level of an freshman level undergrad course.

 a0286z.md:
-  13: Essentially the wave form of the action potential by itself is a frequency with amplitude, but the multi-possible microvesicle release, with options between 0, 1, 2, 3 vesicles being released, depending on the wave form of the action potential, that means that both the amplitude & frequency of the action potential is being transmitted, in a smaller form, across the synapse to other dendrite computers.
+  15: Essentially the wave form of the action potential by itself is a frequency with amplitude, but the multi-possible microvesicle release, with options between 0, 1, 2, 3 vesicles being released, depending on the wave form of the action potential, that means that both the amplitude & frequency of the action potential is being transmitted, in a smaller form, across the synapse to other dendrite computers.
-  15: If the amplitude & frequency transfer does not include soliton waves, then at the very least patterns could still be computed at the network level, because you would have a situation where neurons could at least monitor the phase patterns of other neurons knitting together 4 dimensional pattern representations by themselves, but they would be distributed to other neurons through multiple firing events instead of with a single firing event.
+  17: If the amplitude & frequency transfer does not include soliton waves, then at the very least patterns could still be computed at the network level, because you would have a situation where neurons could at least monitor the phase patterns of other neurons knitting together 4 dimensional pattern representations by themselves, but they would be distributed to other neurons through multiple firing events instead of with a single firing event.
 If the soliton wave hypothesis combined with Hodgkin & Huxley + Chemical Neurotransmitter are both true, then a single neuron would be able to observe, learn, and transmit 4D patterns to its network.
 If only the chemical neurotransmitter theory is true, then at least neurons can communicate both their amplitude & frequency via multi-vesicle-release, which by itself is going to transmit a temporal pattern that has spatial characteristic into the network.
 In both situations the neurons are using their dendrites to track 4D patterns (at least via the build up of ions in the branches & body that create the electromagnetic charge that distributes transmitters and opens up ion channels in the exit synapses) and their synapses to transmit patterns over time to the network.
 A tempo spatial pattern can be as simple as a time series of voltages, so the synapse firing can create & track a time series of voltages, so can the dendrite through ion charge build up, including dendritic action potentials, the soma, where the cells primary action potential event happens is a signal convergence event.
 The signal output could be a vector representing the frequency or phase or voltage or a wave, with one vector representing its frequency & amplitude (the magnitude of its chemical distribution) which are inversely related.
 The chemical pressure in the synaptic cleft could be increasing, which could lead to sodium ions being pushed into the next cell, even as the excitation of the membrane of the next cell is causing the next cell to explain and pull in new neurotransmitters like a balloon.
-  23: So imagine that a low amplitude high frequency phasic action potential spike transmits both neurotransmitters and a mechanical wave that is received as sodium channels open on the other side of the synapse.
+  25: So imagine that a low amplitude high frequency phasic action potential spike transmits both neurotransmitters and a mechanical wave that is received as sodium channels open on the other side of the synapse.
 The delta (or amount) of the mechanical wave ought to correlate 1:1 with the delta of the synaptic transmission.

 a0329z.md:
     4: working with EEG, and talking to Neuroscientist Morgan Hough for a year when I was hosting NeurotechSF event I had learned notion ingrained in me that there was a 1/f relationahip between amplitude and frequency in brainwaves
    10: when reading buszaki I thought more deeply about the 1/f relationship between amplitude and frequency (for groups of neurons), and the fact that neurons expand when they fire
    12: how high frequency has low amplitude and low frequency has high amplitude
    14: in Buszaki it became clear that this meant high amplitude affects more neurons and low amplitude reaches less
-   18: I thought about frequency being in the inverse of time and the inverse of amplitude, and the expansion of neurons in the soma right before they fire phasically (phasic firing is high frequency firing)
+   18: I thought about frequency being in the inverse of time and frequency the inverse of amplitude at the EEG scale, and the expansion of neurons in the soma right before they fire phasically (phasic firing is high frequency firing)
    28: I realized that a high frequency firing might created a amplitude release of neurotransmitrers which might open lots of potassium channel receptors inhibiting other neurons faster, creating a collective representation in a columized layer, edge community, circuit, or neural array that would be collectively perceived by the next array, and so on, and that the entire bunch of neurons would learn invariant representations,
    36: so I had this idea from neuroscience that neurons were expanding on mass when they fired like an a action potential, which I also think of as like lightning, positive and negative charges between the sky and earth split so much fhere is a flash followed by a bang, light and sound, frequency and amplitude
    41: amplitude is inverse to frequency